The Piano Player

 Story & Plot Summary: The Piano Player

-Quick Plot Summary: Released in 2002, The Piano Player is a Action, Drama, Crime, Thriller film directed by Jean-Pierre Roux.
+Quick Plot Summary: Released in 2002, The Piano Player is a Action, Drama, Crime, Thriller film directed by Jean-Pierre Roux, written by Brad Mirman.
 The narrative delivers highly intense sequences and pulse-pounding confrontations that keep viewers on the edge of their seats.
-This summary provides a scannable look at the movie's central conflict involving Christopher Lambert.
+It provides a scannable look at the movie's central conflict involving Christopher Lambert as Alex Laney.

 Ending Explained: The Piano Player